Forms Rendering

 </form>

-More complex form elements, such as RadioList or CheckboxList, can be rendered item by item:
+More complex form controls, like RadioList or CheckboxList, can be rendered item by item like this:

 {foreach $form[gender]->getItems() as $key => $label}